zhengying-liu/autodl/how_to_format_data/README.md

 - A [basic introduction](https://developers.google.com/protocol-buffers/docs/pythontutorial) on **Protocol Buffers** for Python programmers;
 - After reading above introduction, you can find the definition of two important `proto`'s (short for Protocol Buffers) in the source code of TensorFlow:
   - [Feature](https://github.com/tensorflow/tensorflow/blob/r1.7/tensorflow/core/example/feature.proto) proto;
-  - [Example](https://github.com/tensorflow/tensorflow/blob/r1.7/tensorflow/core/example/example.proto) proto, in which we find the extremely important definition of **SequenceExample** proto.
+  - [Example](https://github.com/tensorflow/tensorflow/blob/r1.7/tensorflow/core/example/example.proto) proto, in which we find the extremely important definition of **SequenceExample** proto that we'll use in this challenge.